-Major General Fund revenue sources and trends are shown in this chart and described below.
-Including the \$22.8 million transfer in from the IGT Fund, total General Fund financing sources are projected to reach \$303.4 million.
+Major General Fund revenue sources and trends are described below.
+Including the \$22.8 million transfer in from the IGT Fund, total General Fund financing sources are projected to reach \$303.7 million.

 The chart below shows historical General Fund revenues and other financing sources since FY 2013/14.
 Fiscal Year 2024/25 is expected to yield the twelfth consecutive year of property tax revenue growth and fourteenth consecutive year of total revenue growth.